 Because that’s the beauty of smoke alarms: they require very little time or money to maintain, but the payoff they provide in the event something catastrophic occurs can’t be understated.
 They’re critically important pieces of equipment, especially in the summer, when fire and smoke are more prevalent thanks to outdoor activities that can track indoors if you’re not careful.
-Follow this handy guide from Electric Today, and you’ll understand why smoke alarms are so vital to the safety of you and your family!
+Follow this handy guide from Home Service Heroes, and you’ll understand why smoke alarms are so vital to the safety of you and your family!

 Smoke Alarms Save Lives

 The life-saving ability that smoke alarms have is, to be frank, enormous.
 According to the Customer Product Safety Commission, roughly 2,000 people die every year from residential fires alone.
 And from those 2,000, around two-thirds of the lives lost result from homes where a smoke alarm either wasn’t present or wasn’t functional.
 Contrary to what some people might believe, deaths from house fires result from smoke and gas-related complications more than from the actual heat of the fire itself.

 Gases travel much faster than fire does, so without a proper smoke detector setup in place, you might be caught off-guard.